 Make sure you know your admission counselor as they can be your lifeline for any questions about Capital or your college decision in general!
 Our counselors can answer questions about majors, AP or college credit, scholarships, financial aid, campus life, Columbus, Bexley and more!
 Go to www.capital.edu/admissioncounselors to find out if you are working with Alecia, Ashley, Lindsey, Sara, Jae, Susanna, Deanna or Joyin and email us at firstname.lastname@example.org if you need help figuring out who you are working with.
 We love hearing from you!

 Merit Scholarship & Grant Consideration

 At Capital, we make it easy for you and award most of our scholarships and grants directly from the materials collected with your admission application.
-Initial award letters begin going out in December.
+Initial award happens soon after you are accepted.
 (Look for another fun packet in the mail with more good news!)
-Check your mail and email often, as we send invitations to our scholarship competitions starting in December, too.
-You can read more about all Capital award offerings (for both first year and transfer students) here at www.capital.edu/scholarships.

 Keep Us in the Loop